realA10001986/Time-Circuits-Display/README.md

 ![MQTT connection](https://github.com/realA10001986/Time-Circuits-Display/assets/76924199/07e10261-21f7-4219-ab78-606ba1949d4e)

-The timing is identical to the wired protocol, see [here](#controlling-other-props).
-TIMETRAVEL is sent to **bttf/tcd/pub** when IO14 goes high, ie with a lead time (ETTO LEAD) of 5 seconds.
-REENTRY is sent when the re-entry sequence starts (ie when IO14 goes low).
-Note that network traffic has some latency, so timing might not be as exact as a wired connection.
+The timing is identical to the wired protocol; TIMETRAVEL is sent to **bttf/tcd/pub** with a lead time of 5 seconds.
+REENTRY is sent when the re-entry sequence starts.

 When the [alarm](#how-to-set-up-the-alarm) sounds, the TCD can send "ALARM" to **bttf/tcd/pub**.

+#### MQTT vs BTTFN

 MQTT and BTTFN can co-exist.
-The TCD only sends out time travel and alarm notifications through either MQTT or BTTFN, never both.
+The TCD only sends out time travel and alarm notifications through _either_ MQTT _or_ BTTFN, never both; selection is done by checking or unchecking the option **_Send event notifications_** in the MQTT section of the Config Portal's Setup page.

 If you have other MQTT-aware devices listening to the TCD's public topic (bttf/tcd/pub) in order to react to time travel or alarm messages, use MQTT (i.e. check **_Send event notifications_**).
 If only BTTFN-aware devices are to be used, uncheck this option to use BTTFN as it has less latency.

 ### Setup